On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Introduction

 Moreover, equality is achieved if and only if $(M^{3},g)$ is isometric to Kottler space \eqref{ads_schwarzschild} with $\widehat{k}=-1$ and $m \geq 0$. \end{Theorem} Theorem \ref{Reverse Penrose Inequality} is a black hole analogue to Theorem 1.3(iii) in \cite{CS01}, which roughly states that static solitons with hyperbolic infinity, if they exist, must have mass $m < m_{\text{crit}}= -\frac{1}{3\sqrt{3}}$.
 Additional ``reverse positive mass inequalities" for static spaces have also been found in \cite{GW15}, \cite{W05}, \cite{AD98}.
 As a clear consequence of Theorem \ref{Reverse Penrose Inequality}, static uniqueness for a single black hole with $\widehat{k}=-1$ and $m \geq 0$ holds within any regime where inequality \eqref{RPI} holds.

 As we alluded to, one such regime is ALH graphs.
 The idea to study Penrose inequalities for graphical hypersurfaces in a reference space goes back to Lamm \cite{L10}.
 This approach was later applied in the asymptotically hyperbolic setting by Dahl-Gicquaud-Sakovich \cite{DGS12} and de Lima-Girao \cite{DG15}, and in the asymptotically locally hyperbolic setting by Ge-Wang-Wu-Xia \cite{GWWX13}.
-Theorem 1.5 in \cite{GWWX13} states that inequality \eqref{RPI} holds if $(M^{3},g)$ can be isometrically embedded as a sutiable graph in $4$-dimensional Kottler spacetime with Riemannian signature.
-The methods in this paper actually allow us to relax the assumption on this embedding when $n=3$.
-Specifically, we replace the assumption from \cite{GWWX13} that the boundary of $M^{3}$ is star-shaped within a time slice of the ambient spacetime with an outer-minimizing assumption. \begin{Corollary}[Static Black Hole Uniqueness for ALH Graphs] Let $(M^{3},g,V)$ be an ALH static system with $\widehat{k}=-1$, $\partial M=\partial_{1} M$, and $m \geq 0$.
-Suppose that $(M^{3},g)$ arises as a hypersurface in Riemannian Kottler spacetime
+Theorem 1.5 in \cite{GWWX13} states that inequality \eqref{RPI} holds if $(M^{3},g)$ can be isometrically embedded as a suitable graph in $4$-dimensional Kottler spacetime with Riemannian signature.
+The methods in this paper actually allow us to relax the condition on this embedding when $n=3$.
+Specifically, we replace the assumption from \cite{GWWX13} that the boundary of $M^{3}$ is star-shaped within a time slice of the product with an outer-minimizing assumption. \begin{Corollary}[Static Black Hole Uniqueness for ALH Graphs] Let $(M^{3},g,V)$ be an ALH static system with $\widehat{k}=-1$, $\partial M=\partial_{1} M$, and $m \geq 0$.
+Suppose that $(M^{3},g)$ arises as a hypersurfaces in the Riemannian Kottler manifold

 such that \begin{enumerate} \item $\langle \eta, \frac{\partial}{\partial \tau} \rangle > 0$ on $M^{3}$, where $\eta$ is the unit normal of $M^{3}$ in \eqref{riem_kottler}, \item $\partial M$ lies in a slice $\{ \tau = \tau_{0} \}$ of \eqref{riem_kottler}, and $\overline{M^{3}}$ intersects this slice orthogonally, AND \item $\partial M=\Sigma \subset (\{ \tau= \tau_{0} \},g_{m_{0},\widehat{k}})$ is an outer-minimizing surface enclosing the horizon. \end{enumerate} Then $(M^{3},g,V)$ is isometric to a Kottler metric \eqref{ads_schwarzschild} with $\widehat{k}=-1$ and $m \geq 0$. \end{Corollary}